ME-ICA/tedana/docs/governance.rst

 - Openness provides a smoother transition to onboard future steering committee members
-- If steering committee discussions (written or verbal) could include community members without compromising efficiency, should be invited.
+- If steering committee discussions (written or verbal) could include community members without compromising efficiency, they should be invited.
 The steering committee can schedule discussions without needing to ask about the availability for people outside of the steering committee.
 If notes from meetings can be openly shared without compromising personal privacy, they